I grew up in a time when it was normal and even expected for meals to come from a box, can, bag, or package.

 We love to try new foods when we travel and come home to recreate it.

-I respect that everyone has dislikes.
+I respect that everyone has preferences.
 I try to make meals with variety so everyone has choices they love.

 I prepare many different foods with fun flavor combos and textures.
 I encourage everyone to try new foods frequently.
 Often, my family is pleasantly surprised.
 My girls and I love Brussels sprouts.
 Everyone loves broccoli and asparagus.
 My son loves steamed cauliflower.
 The middle girls and I love cabbage.

 We buy German Oreos and frozen potatoes and 100% juice Capri Suns.
-We’re not terrified of sugar, but we do limit the chemicals we ingest when we can.
+I hear many Canadian and UK products are better too!
+We’re not terrified of sugar, but we do like to limit the chemicals we ingest when we can.

 We have a Soda Stream and buy the natural syrups for ginger ale, lemon-lime, and root beer.
 We also make homemade fizzy juices.
-These products have fewer harmful ingredients than the American ones.
+These products have fewer harmful ingredients than the most soda, even natural ones.

 I never tell my kids what they can or cannot eat.
 I encourage them to make better food choices and eat meals before treats – like most parents, I assume.